catmaid/CATMAID/sphinx-doc/source/installation.rst

 #####################################

-You have various options for setting up CATMAID with a production webserver - you can choose from (at least) the following options:
+You have various options for setting up CATMAID with a production webserver - you can choose from (at least) the following two:

 1. Nginx and either Gevent, uWSGI or Gunicorn, in which case see :ref:`nginx`